Starboy (song)

-"Starboy" is a song by the Canadian singer-songwriter the Weeknd featuring the French electronic duo Daft Punk.
-It was released on September 21, 2016, through XO and Republic Records, as the lead single from his third studio album of the same name (2016).
+"Starboy" is a song by the Canadian singer the Weeknd featuring the French electronic duo Daft Punk.
+It was released on September 23, 2016, through XO and Republic Records, as the lead single from his third studio album of the same name (2016).
 The artists wrote and produced the song with Doc McKinney and Henry "Cirkut" Walter, with Jason "DaHeala" Quenneville receiving additional credits.
-It is an R&B and electropop song that reflects themes of extravagance and celebrity life.
+The song reflects themes of extravagance and celebrity life.

 "Starboy" topped the charts in countries such as Canada, France, Netherlands, New Zealand and Sweden, as well as the US Billboard Hot 100, where it became the Weeknd's third chart-topper, and Daft Punk's only chart-topper.
 The music video for the song was directed by frequent collaborator Grant Singer, who directed the Weeknd's previous music videos for his previous chart-toppers "Can't Feel My Face" and "The Hills".
 In the music video, the Weeknd is shown trying to destroy evidence of his previous self, including his own awards from his past album, Beauty Behind the Madness.
 The video has been described as the Weeknd's attempt to murder his former personality.

 On November 11, 2016, a remix produced by Kygo was released, which was later included on the deluxe version of the album, released in March 2023.